Connecticut:

 Carry Over

-Each service worker shall be entitled to carry over up to 40 unused
+Each employee shall be entitled to carry over up to 40 unused

 Use of Paid Sick Leave